 In order to pay for an elephant's care, many of their owners (known as 'Mahouts') began to walk their elephants through the streets of the larger cities, selling photo opportunities to tourists.
 This is obviously dangerous for both the elephant and their Mahout.
 In order to help one such village, our partner organization has joined forces with its elders undertaking to support to the villagers and their elephants by supplying physical labour and finance if they commit not to tout their elephants to tourists.

 This is where volunteers come in.
-This is a unique opportunity to live and work with the Mahouts, spending 5 days each week learning how to work with, train, feed and wash the elephants.
-(Given their size, the elephants while domesticated, are trained to be around humans.)
-This program is designed to ensure the elephants remain in a natural environment and receive the healthcare and regular healthy diet they need.
+This is a unique opportunity to live and work with the Mahouts, spending 5 days each week learning how to work with, feed and wash the elephants.
+(Given their size, the elephants while domesticated, are trained to be around humans).
+We are working to break the chains and build enclosures for these elephants so they eventually don't need to be chained.
 At the same time, the villagers enjoy spending time with volunteers from all around the world.

 This is a 'hands on' program where volunteers will experience 'real' Thai community life.
 Along with your elephant work, volunteers will learn Thai cooking while helping to cook meals; assist with farming the land, and getting your hands dirty on small micro-development projects such as a sustainable fish farm which helps to provide families with extra income.

 During placement volunteers may be living with a local host family (depending on your project - see the Accommodation section for full details).

 Please note: it is not an option for volunteers to arrange their own accommodation whilst participating in the program (outside of breaks).
 Volunteers are expected to remain with their host family/assigned accommodation as these are arranged in close proximity to placements.
 In the event of host family issues which cannot be remedied, an alternative arrangement will be made by partner organization staff.